 Peace Now was founded in March 1978, in an act known to the Israeli public as “The Officer’s Letter.”
 Following the visit of Egypt’s President, Anwar Sadat, to Israel, a group of 348 reserve officers and soldiers from Israeli army combat units published an open letter to the Prime Minister of Israel, Menachem Begin, calling upon the government to make sure this opportunity for peace was not lost.Tens of thousands of Israelis supported the letter, and the movement was born.
 When Egypt and Israel signed their historic peace treaty in 1979, members of Peace Now and the general Israeli public realized that public pressure and action in support of the peace process could and would dictate the course of history.

 In time, Peace Now became convinced that the only viable solution to the Israeli Palestinian conflict was the creation of a Palestinian state in the West Bank and Gaza, which were occupied during the 1967 war.
-In order to assure the possibility for two states, Peace Now began it began its struggle against the settlement enterprise.
+In order to assure the possibility for two states, Peace Now began its struggle against the settlement enterprise.

 In 1982, the movement organized the largest demonstration ever held in Israel, in which 400,000 people called to establish a commission of inquiry following the Sabra and Shatila massacre.
 One of the commission’s recommendations was removal of Minister of Defense Sharon from his position.